shireenhamza/maximromanov.github.io/README.md

 The new version of my website, built with Jekyll ~~(and lots of pain and sweat...)~~, using Clean Blog Theme by Start Bootstrap
 (The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/), plus a number of elements from other themes (including [Kasper](https://github.com/rosario/kasper), [Notepad](https://github.com/hmfaysal/Notepad), etc.)

-## ToDo's

-1. ~~embed google analytics~~
-2. add projects folder and move projects there from the old site
-3. bio note
-4. image handling/styles in posts + figure captions
-5. cover images
-6. add favicon
-7. form CV in some stylish way :)

 ### Some cheatcodes

 ##### to embed youTube clip